 At one point the doctor told me I was going to have to push harder because the baby wasn’t progressing.
 I freaked out and said “I DON’T WANT A C-SECTION!!”
 Her response: “Oh honey, you are way past that, no push this baby out!”

-And after some screaming, some crying, some begging for pain meds (baby came too fast), and about 10 minutes of pushing our baby arrived in all of his glory and I had achieved my goal.
+And after some screaming, some crying, some begging for pain meds (baby came too fast for an epidural), and about 10 minutes of pushing our baby arrived in all of his glory and I had achieved my goal of a VBA2C.

 I had managed to achieve an all-natural VBAC, in under 5 hours!!!

-I’m still in awe of what we went through that night and the fact that I was able to have a VBAC.
-VBAC’s are not easy and even less likely to happen after TWO c-sections.
-Of all the things I’ve worked for and achieved in my life, my VBAC is my favorite.
+I’m still in awe of what we went through that night and the fact that I was able to have a VBA2C.
+VBA2C’s are not easy and even less likely to happen after TWO c-sections.
+Of all the things I’ve worked for and achieved in my life, my VBA2C is one of my favorites.

-It is, by far, the most empowering moment of my life.
+It was, by far, one of the most empowering moment of my life.
 And the fact that I was able to do it without any pain meds (even though that’s not how I planned it) just makes it even sweeter.

 As my labor and delivery nurse (Miami, like the city) said: “A VBAC without an epidural?
 You’ve got bragging rights for life.”